Axway-API-Management-Plus/apim-service-broker/README.md

 4. Copy locally files ServiceList.json and OrganizationList.json file and update the datamap "ServiceListFromOrganizationList" with new paths

 5. Deploy Policy Studio project on the target API Gateway

+6. Define API in API Manager
+- Create the Back-End API with "import API from Topology" option.
+- Create the Front-End API using the previously created Back-End API
 ```

 ## Tests